ace-wg/ace-group-oscore-profile/draft-ietf-ace-group-oscore-profile.md

 * The salt input specified in the 'salt_input' parameter of the Access Token Request.
 If the Access Token is a CWT, the content of the 'salt_input' parameter MUST be specified in the 'salt_input' claim of the Access Token, defined in {{salt_input_claim}} of this document.

 * The Context ID input specified in the 'context_id' parameter of the Access Token Request.
-If the Access Token is a CWT, the content of the 'context_id' parameter MUST be specified in the 'contextId_input' claim of the Access Token, defined in {{contextId_input_claim}} of this document.
+If the Access Token is a CWT, the content of the 'context_id' parameter MUST be specified in the 'context_id' claim of the Access Token, defined in {{context_id_claim}} of this document.

 * The authentication credential that the client uses in the OSCORE group and specified in the 'req_cnf' parameter of the Access Token Request.